 Identifying Bird Nests

 - Location: Where a nest is located gives a clue for the identity of its occupants.
-Is the nest in a cavity such as a bird house or hollow tree, or is it on a cliff, in a low shrub, directly on the ground or high in a tree?
-Some birds, such as wrens, are also well known for nesting in unusual locations, such as inside a piece of clothing on a clothes line or in a hanging basket of flowers on a porch.
+Is the nest in a cavity such as a birdhouse or hollow tree, or is it on a cliff, in a low shrub, directly on the ground, or high in a tree?
+Some birds, such as wrens (especially Carolina wrens), are also well known for nesting in unusual locations, such as inside a piece of clothing on a clothesline or in a hanging basket of flowers on a porch.

 - Size: The size of a nest is a good clue for the size of the birds that use it.
 Larger birds generally have larger nests.
-Some small birds that regularly have large broods of 5-6 eggs or more may also build larger than expected nests to accommodate the space needs of their growing hatchlings.
+Some small birds that regularly have large broods of five to six eggs or more may also build larger than expected nests to accommodate the space needs of their growing hatchlings.

-- Eggs: If the nest contains eggs (use a mirror on a long handle to see into a nest above your head), the shape, size, color and markings of the eggs can also be great clues for the nest’s identity.
+- Eggs: If the nest contains eggs (use a mirror on a long handle to see into a nest above your head), the shape, size, color, and markings of the eggs can also be great clues for the nest’s identity.
 As with observing brooding birds, however, take care not to disturb the eggs or stress parent birds that have been displaced.
-Never touch, handle or remove the eggs unless they are from unprotected invasive species.

 - Note when the nest is actively in use and how that timing corresponds to the breeding season of different birds.
 Some species nest very early in the season while others nest very late, but be aware that earlier nesters may also have multiple broods later in the season.